 Second, the general effectiveness hasn’t been proven for any apps (currently).
 Science has shown that mindfulness and meditation practices are effective at improving mood among a variety of other benefits, including reducing implicit bias, as we summarized in a previous blog post.
 But whether any given app applies scientific principles effectively enough to be considered effective itself has yet to be determined (Harvard Health Blog here).
+You can find a discussion on the status of the science with regard to Headspace, here.
 With studies showing ways in which our devices aren’t so great for our brains, it might make sense to ground a mindfulness practice in physical reality.
 Jamilah King describes a counterproductive experience with lifeless accountability reminders in a recent piece titled, My meditation app is stressing me out.

 And finally, encouraging individuals to practice mindfulness doesn’t fix toxic work environments.
 The same article from The Guardian as above highlights how mindfulness is an insufficient solution to well-being where deeper problems persist.
 Not an argument against practicing mindfulness as an individual, but an argument against attempting to sell it as a panacea when more systemic solutions are needed as well: